jonwillits/python_for_bcs/Syllabus/Spring 2020.md

 - Course Overview
 - What Programming is Good For
 - The Value of Simulation
-- Introduction to Python Basic Data Types and Expressions<br>
+- Introduction to Python Basic Data Types, Expressions, Conditionals, and Control Flow<br>

 #### Readings:
 **Python Tutorial 1**<br>